Dementia and driving

 People with signs of dementia should have regular driving tests.
 Even if they pass a driving test, they should be retested in 6 months.

-If your loved one resists you getting involved in their driving, get help from their doctor, lawyer, or other family members.
+If your loved one resists you getting involved in their driving, get help from their health care provider, lawyer, or other family members.

 Even before you see driving problems in someone with dementia, look for these signs that they may be at risk for driving badly: